 One way is to use encrypted email messaging.
 This technology ensures that your messages and attachments can only be viewed by their intended recipient(s).

 In the Making Seamless Security Real with Microsoft 365 Demo, we look at how Office 365, Windows 10, and Enterprise Mobility + Security come together to enable workplace productivity while keeping your sensitive data secure.
-As part of this holistic approach to modern threat defense, Office 365 makes message encryption easy for anyone to use.
+As part of this holistic approach to modern threat defense, message encryption by Microsoft Office 365 is easy for anyone to use.
 Follow these steps to get started!

 How to Send an Encrypted Message